Dan Marino: Mid-career

 In 1993, Miami was strongly favored at the start of the year to make it back to the AFC championship game and possibly the Super Bowl.
-However, after throwing a swing pass at a game in Cleveland, Marino, who was untouched on the play, crumpled to the ground in pain with a torn Achilles tendon and was out for the season.
+However, after throwing a swing pass during a game in Cleveland, Marino, who was untouched on the play, crumpled to the ground in pain with a torn Achilles tendon and was out for the season.
 Marino later said, "I felt like I got kicked".
 Backup quarterback Scott Mitchell had an impressive series of starts before suffering an injury of his own.
 Steve DeBerg started the last 4 games of the season.
 Mitchell signed a free-agent contract with the Detroit Lions, and Miami signed veteran quarterback Bernie Kosar from the Dallas Cowboys as a backup.
 Wearing a special shoe on one foot, and having a right calf that was visibly atrophied, Marino was the starting quarterback at the opening of the 1994 season.

 In the 1994 season opener, a home game versus the New England Patriots and quarterback Drew Bledsoe, the two quarterbacks put up a combined 894 yards (Marino, 473 yards; Bledsoe, 421 yards) and nine passing touchdowns (Marino, 5; Bledsoe, 4), with Miami winning 39–35.
 Later in the season, Marino led a comeback win on the road against the New York Jets (28–24), a game famous for Marino's execution of a fake spike for the winning touchdown pass, a play known as "The Clock Play".
-The Dolphins finished 10–6 that year, and Marino passed for 4,453 yards and was named the NFL's Comeback Player of the Year by the Pro Football Writers Association.
+The Dolphins finished 10–6 as Marino passed for 4,453 yards and 30 TD passes (which again led the AFC and extended his record to a 7th time), and he was named the NFL's Comeback Player of the Year by the Pro Football Writers Association.
+He was also named 2nd Team AP All-Pro.
 After missing the postseason in 1993, Miami came back to the playoffs in 1994.
 Placing third overall in the AFC, Miami was pitted against the Kansas City Chiefs in what became the final NFL game played by Montana.
 Marino threw 257 yards and two touchdown passes, contributing to Miami's 27–17 win.
 The Dolphins reached the AFC Divisional Playoff round, where they competed with the San Diego Chargers.
 Three touchdown passes by Marino in the first half allowed the Dolphins to lead 21–6, before the Chargers staged a comeback and took the lead toward the end of the fourth quarter.
 In the final moments of the game, Marino tried to set up a good position for a field goal, but with little time left at the Chargers' 30-yard line, Pete Stoyanovich was forced to attempt a 48-yard field goal.
 Stoyanovich missed, ending the game with a 22–21 loss for Miami.